 Plan out interactions and controls, then design an appropriate UI

-You’ll need to define the user journey, planning ahead for the patient and the clinician side.
-Remember, both may qualify as users of your chatbot app, as doctors will probably need to make decisions based on the extracted data.
+You’ll need to define the user journey, planning ahead for the patient and the clinician side, as doctors will probably need to make decisions based on the extracted data.

 Build the backend to support your product’s smooth operation

 Once again, answering these and many other questions concerning the backend of your software requires a certain level of expertise.
-Make sure you have access to such experts before you run into problems.
+Make sure you have access to professional healthcare chatbot development services and related IT outsourcing experts.

-Start building a health chatbot with us today
+Start building a healthcare chatbot with us today

-Acropolium is ready to help you create a chatbot for telemedicine, mental health support, or insurance processing.
-Skilled in mHealth app development, our engineers can utilize pre-designed building blocks or create custom medical chatbots from the ground up.
+Acropolium provides healthcare bot development services for telemedicine, mental health support, or insurance processing.
+Skilled in mHealth app building, our engineers can utilize pre-designed building blocks or create custom medical chatbots from the ground up.

-We’ve done it all: from an addiction recovery app to a mobile app for a dental clinic and even a pharmacy kiosk solution.
-When you place your trust in us, you can expect the dividends of high quality, paid out on schedule.
+We’ve done it all: from an addiction recovery app to a mobile app for a dental clinic, SaaS appointment scheduling, and even a pharmacy kiosk solution.
+Contact us to learn more about healthcare technology trends and our subscription-based service at a monthly fee.